 The Company is subject to restrictions on the payment of dividends to New York Life.
 Under Arizona Insurance Law, cash dividends to stockholders may only be paid out of an insurer's available surplus funds which are derived from realized net profits on its business.
 Stock dividends may be paid out of any available surplus funds that exceed the aggregate amount of surplus loaned to the insurer.
 No surplus funds have been loaned to the Company.
 In addition, no extraordinary dividend (as described under Arizona Revised Statute Section 20-481.19) may be paid or distributed to stockholders without prior notice to and approval of the Department.
-Extraordinary dividends are defined as any dividend or distribution or cash or other property, whose fair market value, together with that of other dividends or distributions made within the preceding 12 months, exceeds the lesser of (1) ten percent of the Company's surplus as regards policyholders as of the preceding December 31 or (2) the net gain from operations of the Company for the 12 month period ending on the preceding December 31 (not including pro rata distributions of any class of the Company's own securities).
+Extraordinary dividends are defined as any dividend or distribution or cash or other property, whose fair market value, together with that of other dividends or distributions made within the preceding 12 months, exceeds the lesser of (1) ten percent of the Company's surplus as regards policyholders as of the preceding December 31 or (2) the net gain from operations of any class of the Company's own securities).
 Dividends may be declared by the Board of Directors of the Company from available surplus, as it deems appropriate, on a non-cumulative basis.

-The Company had available surplus funds of \$8,993 thousand and \$8,121 thousand at December 31, 2022 and 2021, respectively, from which to pay dividends.
-During the year ended December 31, 2022 and 2021, the Company did not pay a dividend to its sole shareholder, New York Life.
+The Company did not have available surplus funds at December 31, 2024 and 2023, from which to pay dividends.
+During the year ended December 31, 2024 and 2023, the Company did not pay a dividend to its sole shareholder, New York Life.

-NOTE 17 - WRITTEN PREMIUMS
+17 - WRITTEN PREMIUMS

-Deferred and uncollected life insurance premiums at December 31, 2022 and 2021 were as follows (in thousands):
+Deferred and uncollected life insurance premiums at December 31, 2024 and 2023 were as follows (in thousands):